qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 > The absolute hardest thing to convince people of is that the optimal amount of fraud in a system is not zero.
 Obviously it would be ideal if there were no fraud, but at some point the cost of catching it outweighs the benefits.
 >
 > \- Megan McArdle, [Link](https://x.com/asymmetricinfo/status/1923112215193714760)

+We often underestimate the time and efforts required to do one thing (due to Dunning-Kruger effect etc.).
+When that thing cannot be done in estimated time and efforts, binary thinking may make us overestimate the difficulty and give up.

 **Strawman argument** is a technique in debating: refute a changed version of opponent's idea.
 It often utilizes binary thinking: **refute a more extreme version of opponent's idea** (also: slippery slope fallacy).
 Examples: